drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	same tasks on a shared dataset with the SIMT classification additionally allowing for each processing unit having its own memory allowing for more diverse proccessing of data.

+	Nvida's GPUs take the SIMT model and further develop it.
+There are three core abstractions which allow Nvidia's GPU model to be succesfull; a hierarchy of thread groups, shared memories and synchronization @CUDACPP.
+The threads, which represent the a theoretical proccesses which encode programmed instrcutions, are launched together in groups of 32 known as _warps_.
+This is the smallest unit of physical instructions that is executed on the GPU, in constrast to a single thread of execution which can also be executed but must be run alongside 31 other processes.
+	The threads are further grouped
+	into _thread blocks_ which are used as a way of organising the _shared memory_ to be used by each thread in this thread block.
+And once more the _thread blocks_ grouped into a _grid_.
+This heirarchy of memories and units of instructions allows the GPU be signifancly faster for suitable algorithms than their CPU equivalent.
+Along side the compute and memory hierarchies mentioned the GPU code can also be run asyncronously, to allow for instruction coalescence and contains many more other types of memory storage options which are suitable for more specific tasks ._texture_ and _surface_ memory whose names are derived from their applicaions in video game programming applications have built in interpolation features and _texture_ is read only which allows the developer of code to really increase the performance of their code.

 	#figure(
 		image("images/grid_of_thread_blocks.png"),
 		caption: [An illustration of the structure of the GPU programming model.
 As the lowest